Steven Marsters: Background

-Marsters is the younger cousin of current North Queensland Cowboys and former West Tigers player, Esan Marsters who has also represented the Cook Islands and New Zealand.
+Marsters is the younger cousin of current Salford Red Devils and former West Tigers, North Queensland Cowboys, Gold Coast Titans and Huddersfield Giants player, Esan Marsters who has also represented the Cook Islands and New Zealand.
 He played his junior rugby league with the Thirroul Butchers and Mt Wellington Warriors and has represented the Cook Islands.

 Career

 2020

 Marsters made his first grade debut in round 15 of the 2020 NRL season for South Sydney against Manly-Warringah, scoring a try in a 56–16 victory at ANZ Stadium.

 2021

 In round 9 of the 2021 NRL season, he made his first start of the year for South Sydney in a 50–0 loss against Melbourne at Stadium Australia.

 On 8 October, Marsters was released by the South Sydney club.

 2022

 In the opening round of the 2021 Rugby League World Cup, Marsters scored a try in the Cook Islands victory over Wales but was taken from the field late in the second half with a knee injury.